critoma/mobile/README.md

 # mobile
-Mobile GSM and App Development in Java/Kotlin for Android - potential for Rust
+Mobile GSM and App Development in Java/Kotlin for Android - potential for Rust / ECMAScript samples for Mobile Payment and Crypto Blockchain